 Rounding up the components that aren’t suffering from shortages, you can grab an ASRock B450 for $60, a Corsair 100R chassis for $54, 8GB of Patriot Viper Steel memory for $35, a 500W EVGA PSU for $48, and a 512GB PCIe 3.0 Addlink S70 SSD for just $61.
 So at a total of $258, we’d need CPUs and graphics cards to come down in price to conform to our remaining $241 budget.

 |PlayStation 5||PCStation 5|

 |CPU||Custom AMD Zen 2 (8-core)||AMD Ryzen 5 3600 (6-core)|

 |GPU||Custom Navi-based GPU||AMD RX 5700|

 |Chassis||Some cheap black slab||Corsair 100R (w/ peep hole)|

 |SSD||Some 500GB WD PCIe 4.0 thing||512GB Addlink S70 PCIe 3.0|

-Okay, even with my super optimistic future pricing calculations we’re looking at a nearly $600 PC build, with fewer cores than the PS5 and no (pointless) optical disk drive.
-That does go to show the level of buying power Sony has with the level of sales it can guarantee with a new console.
-Sony can buy components for a lot less than we can… damn those economies of scale.
+What would’ve been a $600 PC build a year ago, which is already over the budget we’ve set, now surpasses $850, with fewer cores than the PS5, no (pointless) optical disk drive, and the absence of the best PC controller – even if we’d prefer the best gaming mouse and best gaming keyboard instead.
+That does go to show the level of buying power Sony has with the amount of sales it can guarantee with a new console.
+Sony can buy components for a lot less than we can and afford to treat the PS5 as a loss leader… damn those economies of scale.

-Hmm, so basically what I’m saying is that if you need a new gaming machine in Q4 this year, and only have $500 to spend, then you best buy a PS5.
+But in the meantime, if it’s a choice between the two, you only have $500 to spend, then you best buy a PS5.
 Jeez, I am so sacked…